tsgates/arch-wiki-markdown/wiki/NVIDIA.md

     vo=vdpau
     vc=ffmpeg12vdpau,ffwmv3vdpau,ffvc1vdpau,ffh264vdpau,ffodivxvdpau,

+Warning:The ffodivxvdpau codec is only supported by the most recent series of NVIDIA hardware.
+Consider omitting it based on your specific hardware.

 To enable hardware acceleration in VLC go:

-Tools -> Preferences -> Input & Codecs -> check
-Use GPU accelerated decoding
+Tools > Preferences > Input & Codecs, then check Use GPU accelerated decoding.

 To enable hardware acceleration in smplayer go:

-Options -> Preferences -> General -> Video Tab -> select vdpau as
+Options > Preferences > General > Video Tab, then select vdpau as output driver
-output driver

 To enable hardware acceleration in gnome-mplayer go:

-Edit -> Preferences -> set video output to vdpau
+Edit > Preference, then set video output to vdpau

 Playing HD movies on cards with low memory: